gpg/gpg4win/doc/README-BETA-en.txt

   complete chain.

 - Mark root certifactes as trusted:
-  If you activate "Gpg Agent: allow clients to mark keys as trusted" in the GnuPG Backend configuration reachable via Kleopatra menu, then you will be asked whether you want to trust a root certificate at the moment of use.
+  If you activate the option "allow clients to mark keys as trusted" in the GnuPG Backend configuration (section "Gpg Agent") reachable via Kleopatra menu, then you will be asked whether you want to trust a root certificate at the moment of use.
   Please note that you need to restart gpg-agent to get the configuration change into effect.
   This is done e.g. by logging out an in again.